SEEING PALESTINE: POLITICAL TOURISM

 Late in my visit, the family I lived with had to take this route to go to a wedding in Ramallah.
 They couldn’t use their own car because that was not allowed for inter-city travel; only commercial vehicles could be used; so they had to take a taxi to get there.
 That seemed like Apartheid to me.

-At first I doubted the claim by one of our guides that there were over 700 checkpoints, (he gave an exact number which I forget).
+At first I doubted the claim by one of our guides that there were over 700 checkpoints (he gave an exact number which I forget).
 I thought that couldn’t be true, even with a few moving ones thrown in, because the whole place is so small.
-But one day, when we were visiting the rural village of At-Tuwani, near Hebron, I looked across the highway to a field and saw a little footbridge across a ditch.
+But one day, when we were visiting the rural village of At-Tuwani, near Hebron, I looked across the highway to a field and saw a little footbridge across a deep ditch.
 On either side, at the entrance to the bridge, a big scoop of dirt had been dropped for inconvenience.
 Ah, I thought, that’s one of the checkpoints.

 HENRY